digitalocean/container-blueprints/create-doks-with-terraform-flux/README.md

 **Hint:**

-If you have `curl` installed, you can fetch the required files using the following command:
+If you have `curl` installed, you can fetch the required files using the following commands:

 ```shell
 curl https://raw.githubusercontent.com/digitalocean/container-blueprints/main/create-doks-with-terraform-flux/assets/manifests/busybox-ns.yaml > "${APPS_PATH}/busybox-ns.yaml"